Juicing for Health

 - There are usually a number of juicers in your community that have been used briefly or not at all.
 Sometimes people decide that juicing is not something they want to do for the long term after they experience the time and effort involved.
 Your local media and flea markets are good places to check for used items.

 - Be careful in your purchase so that you avoid buying an unusable machine.
-Later on, I review juicers for the long term.
-If you decide that juicing for health for the long term is for you, I encourage you to buy a juicer that will do leafy greens as well as solid vegetables...AND has a good warranty.
+If you decide that juicing for health for the long term is for you, I encourage you to buy a juicer that will be good at juicing wheatgrass and leafy greens as well as solid vegetables...AND has a good warranty.